 - Mark 'Healthcare' only for those who are on-duty at the time of arrest, such as a nurse, aid, or doctor working in a kidney center, day surgery center, or patient care setting that initiated the organized 911 response, and may have started CPR, defib, or other treatment prior to fire/EMS response. - Mark 'Police' only for law-enforcement members who are on-duty at the time of arrest.
 They may or may not be part of the organized 911 response.
-This does not include security guards (consider them as 'lay person'). - Mark 'Lay person' for those who provide assistance, whether someone not associated with healthcare or emergency response, or those professionals that are not defined above as 'Police' or 'Healthcare'.
+This does not include security guards (consider them as 'lay person').

+Mark 'Lay person' for those who provide assistance, whether someone not that are not defined abe were Police tion Healthcare'.
 Lay person also includes off-duty fire/EMS (paid or volunteer) that is not part of the organized 911 response.
-Lay person is not intended to distinguish level of training or experience. - For 'Other, specify', contact the site PI or main coordinator to determine if 'Healthcare', 'Police', or 'Lay person' are not adequate to describe the bystander.
+Lay person is not intended to distinguish level of training or experience.

+For 'Other, specify', contact the site PI or main coordinator to determine if 'Healthcare', 'Police', or 'Lay person' are not adequate to describe the bystander.
 Please contact the DCC with any questions.